anastasiadevana/HeadphoneMotion/README.md

 In order to verify that the plugin works, it's best to test with the provided example scene.

 > Here is what you will need in order to build and run the example scene:
-> - Unity3D
+> - Unity3D (tested with version `2019.4.1f1`)
 > - Xcode version 12 or higher
-> - AirPods Pro running the latest hardware
+> - AirPods Pro running the latest firmware
-> - Apple mobile device running iOS 14
+> - Apple mobile device running iOS 14 or greater
 > - Basic knowledge of how to sign and install iOS builds

 * Make sure that your project is set to build for iOS.
 Go to `File > Build Settings...`